brentlintner/linus/TRACKER.md

 ## Current

-*   Support streaming with proper pretty printing (like gemini or copilot UX)
+*   Streaming case: when code snippets are tabbed (i.e. inside a markdown list)
+*   Remove the background from highlighted code
+*   Get around 8K output token limit (tell AI to write diffs + summarize->file-by-file)

 ## Backlog

 *   Show the token output count for each final response if verbose
-*   Get around 8K output token limit (tell AI to write diffs + summarize->file-by-file)
 *   Be able to look at console history (ex: a tmux session so the recent log to reference (ex: errors, etc))
 *   Support versions of files (need to use local db setup + function calling for this)
 *   Auto update the project file structure when new files are added or updated (db setup + function calling for this?)